wso2/docs-ei/en/micro-integrator/docs/setup/observability/observability-deployment-strategy.md

 The cloud-native solution is more suitable in the following scenarios:

-- If you are creating a new cloud-native Micro Integrator deployment.
+- You are creating a new cloud-native Micro Integrator deployment.

+	!!!
+Note
 		See the instructions on setting up a cloud-native [Micro Integrator deployment on Kubernetes](../../../setup/deployment/kubernetes_deployment_patterns).

-- If you already have Prometheus, Grafana, and Jaeger as your in-house monitoring and observability tools.
-This applies to both [VM deployments](../../../setup/deployment/deploying_wso2_ei) as well as [Kuberentes deployments](../../../setup/deployment/kubernetes_deployment_patterns).
+- You already have Prometheus, Grafana, and Jaeger as your in-house monitoring and observability tools.
+This applies to [VM deployments](../../../setup/deployment/deploying_wso2_ei) as well as [Kuberentes deployments](../../../setup/deployment/kubernetes_deployment_patterns).

 The classic observability solution is more suitable in the following scenarios:

-- If you require more business analytics and less operational observability.
+- You require more business analytics and less operational observability.
-- If you want a simpler deployment.
+- You require a simpler deployment.
-- If you already have an observability stack such as ELK.
+- You already have an observability stack such as ELK.

 ## Cloud-Native Observability